Mining gems from creative briefs

 Polishing a few rocks

-Iterations aren’t just visual options, they’re a way to challenge assumptions and disrupt safe choices.
-It’s how me and the team can stay accountable to the idea.
+Concepts are pressure-tested against the strategy.
+And where iterations aren’t just visual options, they’re a way to challenge assumptions and disrupt safe choices.
+It’s how the team can stay accountable.

-Even the most beautiful gem needs the right context to shine.
+Even the most beautiful gem needs the right setting to shine.
 Just like a concept is only as powerful as the confidence it inspires.
-That’s why it’s about framing the work so clients don’t just see it, they believe in it.

 A note to fellow prospectors